 Section 141 of the Delaware General Corporation Law (“DGCL”) sets forth the foundation of corporate governance: “The business and affairs of every corporation organized under this chapter shall be managed by or under the direction of a board of directors … .”
 8 Del.
 C. § 141(a).
 Because boards ultimately are responsible for corporate governance, courts typically begin their analysis of board decisions by recounting the “business judgment rule”: “It is a presumption that in making a business decision the directors of a corporation acted on an informed basis in good faith and in the honest belief that the action taken was in the best interests of the company … Absent an abuse of discretion, that judgment will be respected by the courts.”
 Aronson v.
 Lewis, 473 A.2d 805, 812 (Del.
 1984), overruled on other grounds by Brehm v.
 Eisner, 746 A.2d 244 (Del.
 2000).

-In In re Trados Inc. Shareholder Litigation, the Delaware Chancery Court held that even though the sale of the corporation and a generous Management Incentive Plan (“MIP”) resulted in common stockholders receiving nothing for their shares, the directors’ approval of the merger was nonetheless fair.
-73 A.3d 17 (Del.
-2013).
-Trados was a software company that developed proprietary desktop software for translating documents.
-The cap table included preferred stockholders – including VC investors – who were entitled to a liquidation preference in the form of accumulating dividends, and who appointed two directors to the board.
-The company was barely profitable and the VC investors were ready for an exit.
-The board fired the CEO, hired a new CEO with experience readying a company for sale, and incentivized the new management team with an MIP that rewarded management with a significant portion of the proceeds from an eventual merger.
-73 A.3d at 26-29.
+In re Trados Inc. Shareholder Litigation, 73 A.3d 17 (Del.
+2013), concerned a company that developed proprietary desktop software for translating documents.
+The company’s cap table included preferred stockholders – including VC investors – who were entitled to a liquidation preference in the form of accumulating dividends, and who appointed two directors to the board.
+The company was barely profitable, and the VC investors decided to exit the investment.
+The board fired the CEO, hired a new CEO with experience readying a company for sale, and incentivized the new management team with a management incentive plan (“MIP”) that would reward management with a significant portion of the proceeds from a future merger.
+Id. at 26-29.
 The Board eventually approved a merger for $60 million in cash and stock, with those earnings allocated among the MIP participants and dividends to preferred stockholders.
-73 A.3d at 33.
-Common stockholders received nothing in the transaction, and a common stockholder sued the board.
+Id at 33.
+Common stockholders, meanwhile, received nothing, and brought suit.
 Id. at 34.

-Because the board did not use a special committee to cleanse the merger approval, the Court applied the entire fairness standard of review.
-The Court found that the merger process was not fair to common stockholders, with the MIP pitting management’s self-interest against the interests of the common stockholders.
-73 A.3d at 58-62.
-Nonetheless, the Court ultimately held that the merger transaction was fair because the common stockholders’ shares were effectively worthless both before and after the transaction: “The common stock had no economic value before the Merger, and the common stockholders received in the Merger the substantial equivalent in value of what they had before.”
-73 A.3d at 78.
+The court held that directors owed fiduciary duties to common stockholders, and not to preferred stockholders who hold mere contractual rights.
+Because the directors who approved the transaction were conflicted, the court applied the entire fairness standard of review.
+The court found that the merger process was not fair to common stockholders, with the MIP pitting management’s self-interest against the interests of the common stockholders.
+Id. at 58-62.
+Nonetheless, the Court ultimately held that the price was fair because the common stockholders’ shares were effectively worthless both before and after the transaction: “The common stock had no economic value before the Merger, and the common stockholders received in the Merger the substantial equivalent in value of what they had before.”
+Id. at 78.

-Unsurprisingly, the very managers tasked with negotiating a corporate transaction are themselves often by the prospect leveraging the transaction for their own personal gain.
-In City of Fort Myers General Employees’ Pension Fund v.
-Haley, the CEO of Towers Watson & Co. was offered a five-fold increase in his compensation by a potential acquirer if the deal went through and he took control of the post-merger company.
-235 A.3d 702, 704-05 (Del.
-2020).
+As shown by the Trados case, the very managers tasked with negotiating a corporate transaction may structure the transaction for their own personal gain.
+City of Fort Myers General Employees’ Pension Fund v.
+Haley, 235 A.3d 702, 704-05 (Del.
+2020), is another example.
+In that matter, Towers Watson & Co. was faced with shareholder and market opposition to a potential acquisition.
+The acquirer then offered Towers’ CEO (Haley), a five-fold increase in his compensation if the deal went through and he took control of the post-merger company.
 Haley did not disclose this offer to the Towers Board.
-Id.
-Plaintiff stockholders alleged this warped Haley’s incentives and caused him to seek the bare minimum for the Towers that was sufficient to gain shareholder approval.
-Id.
+Plaintiff stockholders alleged this offer warped Haley’s incentives and caused him to seek the bare minimum deal that would gain shareholder approval.

-Related cases demonstrate the importance that committees established to cleanse conflicted bonuses themselves be conflict-free.
 In Valeant Pharmaceuticals International v.
 Jerney, a corporation’s board and its president paid themselves large cash bonuses in connection with a corporate restructuring.
 921 A.2d 732 (Del.
 Ch.
 2007).
-The plan to award bonuses to the directors was referred to a compensation committee, comprised of three directors who themselves stood to receive bonuses under the proposal.
-All defendants settled with the special litigation committee that took over the former stockholder derivative action, except former president Jerney.
-921 A.2d at 735-36.
+The plan to award bonuses to the directors was referred to a compensation committee comprised of three directors who themselves stood to receive bonuses under the proposal.
+All defendants except one—former president Jerney—settled with the special litigation committee that took over the former stockholder derivative action.
+Id. at 735-36.

-Defendant Jerney conceded in the case that the entire fairness review standard applied because there was no independent committee to approve the conflicted bonuses.
-921 A.2d at 745-46.
-The Court of Chancery ultimately held that Jerney failed to prove that the process for awarding the bonuses was fair and failed to prove that the price terms were fair.
-The Court ordered Jerney to disgorge the full amount of his $3 million bonus, plus interest.
-Id. at 752.
-The Court also ordered Jerney to pay his share of the special litigation committee expenses incurred by the company and the advanced attorneys’ fees the company expended on his failed defense.
+Jerney conceded that the entire fairness review standard applied because no independent committee of disinterested directors had approved the conflicted bonuses.
+Id. at 745-46.
+The Chancery Court held that Jerney failed to prove the fairness of either the process for awarding the bonuses or the price terms.
+Although Jerney was not the sole decisionmaker in negotiating the restructuring bonuses, he breached his fiduciary duties by participating in a process that lacked fairness.
+The bonuses were not supported by any relevant market evidence, and his reliance on expert advice was unavailing because the entire process was tainted by self-interest.
+The court ordered Jerney to disgorge the full amount of his $3 million bonus, plus interest, and to pay his share of the special litigation committee expenses and defense costs incurred by the company.
 Id. at 754-55.

 Conclusion

-Directors and officers of Delaware corporations are tasked with fiduciary duties of care, loyalty, and good faith to their shareholders.
-These duties sometimes get ignored or violated when personal compensation to directors or officers creates conflicts of interest.
-Although Delaware law creates mechanisms to cleanse conflicted transactions, those tools only work when independent directors – or, when required, stockholders – act in good faith and approve a conflicted transaction with the benefit of all material information.
+Directors and officers of Delaware corporations are tasked with fiduciary duties of care and loyalty to their companies and shareholders.
+These duties are ignored or violated when compensation plans for directors or officers create conflicts of interest.
+Although Delaware law creates mechanisms to cleanse conflicted transactions, those tools only work when independent directors or stockholders approve a conflicted transaction with the benefit of all material information.

 For more information regarding Alto Litigation’s litigation practice, please contact one of Alto Litigation’s partners: Bahram Seyedin-Noor, Bryan Ketroser, Joshua Korr, or Kevin O’Brien.